 Burials and Memorials

 Please note that your preference regarding burial in a national cemetery and use of a headstone provided by VA should be documented and kept with your paperwork and medical records.
-Eligibility for interment in the State Veterans Cemetery follows National Cemetery Administration eligibility requirements.
-Veterans and their spouses are eligible for burial.

 National Cemeteries include:

 South Dakota provides Veterans with a Regional Benefits Office and a VA Medical Center.